rbachawal/project1/cortexstyle.md

   * Use standard scalar data type with explicit width, instead of "long" or "int".
 E.g., int32_t, int64_t, uint32_t, uint64_t
-    should be used to represent 32-bits, 64-bits integers, unsigned 32-bits, unsigned 64-bits integers respectively
+    should be used to represent 32-bits, 64-bits integers, unsigned 32-bits unsigned 64-bits integers respectively

       (Rationale: avoids inconsistent data structures on different arch);

   * No comparison between signed vs. unsigned without explicit casting;

-  * The canonical order of type qualifiers in declarations and definitions is
+  * The canonical order of type qualifiers in declarations and definitions are

           {static|extern|auto} {const|volatile} typename;

-  * When using long or long long qualifiers, omit int;
+  * When using long or long qualifiers, omit int;

   * Declare one variable per line;